 I have a major weakness for fried onions.
 When we make green bean casserole during the holiday season, I get an extra pack just to eat.
 They are such a tasty snack on their own and they are absolutely DELICIOUS as a burger or salad topper.
 As much as I like the kind you buy at the store, making them from scratch at home was extremely easy!
 I kicked it up a notch with some spice, and boom!
 Crispy Cajun Fried Onion Strings that are absolutely irresistible.
 And since we’re in playoff season, these are absolutely PERFECT!

-Preparing your onions to be fried
+Preparing your onions

 I suppose you can do it by hand, but if you can get ultra thin, consistent cuts, then you’re better than me!